JimDesu/basis-lang/spec.md

 #x <- quotrem: 'remainder, 10, 3   ; 'q omitted (it's #x); arg list is 'r, n, d
 ```

-REFERENCE-mode parameters always appear in the argument list — they cannot be omitted via the expression-style sugar, because the caller's slot is required pre-initialized regardless of whether the command is invoked as a statement or as an expression.
+UPDATE-mode parameters always appear in the argument list — they cannot be omitted via the expression-style sugar, because the caller's slot is required pre-initialized regardless of whether the command is invoked as a statement or as an expression.

 ### 3.15 The `_` Placeholder

 The `_` token is a single-character placeholder serving four distinct uses across the language.
 The uses are syntactically disjoint — context determines which is meant — and are listed here for completeness; the relevant sections cover each role in detail.

-- **Discard at PRODUCE positions.** At a productive parameter position in a call, `_` says "I don't care about this output."
-The productive write happens (the callee's contract is unchanged), but the caller declines to bind the result.
+- **Discard at CREATE positions.** At a CREATE parameter position in a call, `_` says "I don't care about this output."
+The CREATE write happens (the callee's contract is unchanged), but the caller declines to bind the result.
   ```
   #x <- quotrem: _, 10, 3            ; remainder discarded; quotient bound to x
   ```
-  Valid only at PRODUCE positions in a call's argument list.
-Not valid at READ or REFERENCE positions: a READ position has no result to discard, and a REFERENCE position requires an initialized caller-slot, which `_` does not supply.
+  Valid only at CREATE positions in a call's argument list.
+Not valid at READ or UPDATE positions: a READ position has no result to discard, and an UPDATE position requires an initialized caller-slot, which `_` does not supply.
 - **Partial-application deferral.** Inside a command-reference form (§8.2), `_` marks a parameter as deferred — not bound at the partial-application site, supplied at later invocation:
   ```
   {add: 5, _}                        ; first argument bound, second deferred